MeRupamGanguly/interview-preparation/Kafka.md

 	p.Flush(15 * 1000) // Wait for 15 seconds to ensure delivery
 	log.Printf("Order event sent: %s", orderData)
 }
-// To produce messages to a specific Kafka partition using the confluent-kafka-go library, you need to set the partition explicitly in the TopicPartition when sending the message.
-By default, if you set the partition to kafka.PartitionAny, Kafka will automatically assign the partition for you based on its internal partitioning logic (e.g., using a partitioner).
+// To produce messages to a specific Kafka partition using the confluent-kafka-go library, we need to set the partition explicitly in the TopicPartition when sending the message.
+By default, if we set the partition to kafka.PartitionAny, Kafka will automatically assign the partition for we based on its internal partitioning logic (e.g., using a partitioner).

 // Calculate partition from the OrderID (e.g., using a hash function)
 	partition := int32(crc32.ChecksumIEEE([]byte(order.OrderID)) % 3) // Assuming 3 partitions, adjust as needed